AntiAntiexe/grade-predictor/README.md

 # The Nostradamus
 The Nostradamus is an "accurate" grade predictor.
 Based of a data set of over 1,000 grades.
 The Nostradamus can calculate a person's third grade based on their 1st and 2nd.
+This was all made for a school assignment.

 It uses CustomTkinter to create a modern Ui.
 I opted for the use of CTk instead of Tkinter, even though Tk has more infrastructure built already.
 But CTk is slowly developing and I think it was the right choice to make.